 Depression can be successfully treated so don’t delay asking for help.

-Depression is a clinical illness which can become serious and impact your ability to function in everyday life if left untreated.
+Depression is a mental health problem and it can have a serious impact on your ability to function in everyday life.

-Some people describe it as ‘paralysing’ and it can stop them enjoying the company of their loved ones or from going to work.
+Some people describe depression as ‘paralysing’ and it can stop them enjoying the company of their loved ones or going to work.

-Although anyone can suffer from depression, it is twice as common among those of us who are HIV positive.
+Although anyone can suffer from depression, it is twice as common among people who are HIV positive.
 Around one in three people living with HIV have some symptoms of depression at some point in their lives.